lightbend/config/HOCON.md

    paths in its URLs and the paths it handles in `getResource()`.
    In other words, the "adjacent to" computation should be done on the resource name not on the resource's URL.

+For plain files on the filesystem:

+ - if the included file is an absolute path then it should be kept absolute and loaded as such.
+ - if the included file is a relative path, then it should be located relative to the directory containing the including file.
+The current working directory of the process parsing a file must NOT be used when interpreting included paths.
+ - if the file is not found, fall back to the classpath resource.
+   The classpath resource should not have any package name added in front, it should be relative to the "root"; which means any leading "/" should just be removed (absolute is the same as relative since it's root-relative).
+The "/" is handled for consistency with including resources from inside other classpath resources, where the resource name may not be root-relative and "/" allows specifying relative to root.

 URLs: